 A successful asynchronous course begins with high quality course design that is learner-centered.
 Successful asynchronous teaching requires more work for the students and faculty.
-Students must be self-disciplined, have well-developed self-regulated learning skills to determine the best study methods and to recognize when they need help from classmates or the instructor.
+Students must be self-disciplined, have well-developed self-regulated learning skills to determine best study methods and to recognize when they need help from classmates or the instructor.
 Asynchronous teaching and learning is not simply a modern twist on the correspondence course.
 Faculty need to be highly organized to create learner-centered modules in D2L/BOLT that clearly define the course goals and how they will be achieved.
 They have to be able to predict, without the aid of body language or facial clues, where students might struggle and develop guided practice that will help them thrive.
 They must be fair and respectful, communicate clearly and regularly, but not excessively, provide timely feedback that is meaningful, and create an online presence that tells students they care.

 Instructors share all content using D2L/BOLT, our learning management system.
 Content modules should be organized by week, lesson topics, or by day.
-Within each content module, students must be provided with a seamless workflow.
+Within each content module, students must be provided a seamless workflow.
 My advice is to utilize the "Create a File" option.
 Each module should explain the learning goals and how they are relevant to the course goals, then contextualize recorded lectures, readings, etc. Insert quizzes or other tasks that get students to engage with the lecture or reading content.
-Consult CU's CTL Teaching Tip Better Practices for Creating Content in D2L (or D2L/BOLT) and Working with Content in BOLT.
-(The videos may require SSO; if you have trouble accessing, email tale@bloomu.edu.)
+Consult: Better Practices for Creating Content in D2L (or D2L/BOLT) and Working with Content in BOLT.
+(The videos may require SSO.)